Projects & communities

-Blackhorse Road - Waltham Forest
+Blackhorse View - Waltham Forest

-We secured planning permission to redevelop our site at Blackhorse Road in December 2018 and the site is currently under construction.
+Working with our partners, Barratt London, we secured planning permission to redevelop our site at Blackhorse Road in December 2018 and the site is currently under construction.

 Covering 1.5 acres opposite Blackhorse Road Tube station on the Victoria line, we are transforming this car park into 350 homes, half of which are affordable.
 The site sits within a GLA Housing Zone and Waltham Forest Council's Blackhorse Lane Growth Area.
 It will contribute new homes, shops, restaurants and cafes, and new public realm.